Cathy: Love

-Cathy had dated extensively, but was unable to find "Mr. Right".
-Although a number of love interests had come and gone over the years, none had come back like Irving.
-Later in the series, they finally marry.
+Cathy dates extensively, but is unable to find "Mr. Right."
+She has a number of love interests throughout the comic, though none more consistent than Irving.
+Later in the series, they marry.
 At the end of the comic series, Irving and Cathy find out that they are expecting a child.

 Mom

-Although well-meaning, Mom's advice often frustrated Cathy, whether or not Mom was right.
-Cathy and her mother were from two different generations: Cathy grew up in the era of feminism, women's rights, and the sexual revolution.
-Mom was from the earlier, more conservative World War II—1950s era.
-Although an equal in her marriage to Cathy's Dad, Mom held many old-fashioned ideas.
-Prior to Cathy's marriage, she seemed to have an obsession with seeing Cathy married, right down to keeping a current copy of Bride magazine in her purse and going as far as trying to send Christmas cards to some of Cathy's ex-boyfriends.
+Although well-meaning, Mom's advice often frustrates Cathy.
+Cathy is from the era of feminism, women's rights, and the sexual revolution.
+Mom is from the earlier, more conservative World War II—1950s era.
+Although presented as an equal in her marriage to Cathy's Dad, Mom holds many old-fashioned ideas.
+Prior to Cathy's marriage, she seems to have an obsession with seeing Cathy married, keeping a current copy of Bride magazine in her purse and trying to send Christmas cards to Cathy's ex-boyfriends.

 Work

-Cathy had to juggle many tasks at Product Testing, Inc. Her boss, Mr. Pinkley, often asked the impossible, and Cathy always seems to pull through in the end and give him and the client exactly what they wanted, albeit with quite a bit of drama.
+Cathy has to juggle many tasks at Product Testing, Inc. Her boss, Mr. Pinkley, often asks the impossible.
+Cathy always seems to pull through in the end and gives him and the client exactly what they want, albeit with quite a bit of drama.